IBM-Cloud/docs/manageapps/depapps.md

 All Diego components are designed to be clustered which means you can easily create different availability zones.
 Secure communication between all Diego components uses TLS.

 During the staging phase, Diego takes care of all aspects related with container orchestration.
-Distribution of the app instances are done with Diego Brain and the Cloud Controller only stages the apps.
+Distribution of the app instances are done with Diego Brain and the Cloud Controller is responsible for sending the staging request to the other components that complete the staging, such as Rep and Gardner.
 Diego Brain allocates the apps into cells with SSH access to the containers.

 To validate the app health, Diego supports the same PORT-based checks that are used for DEA.
 But, it is designed to be able to have more generic options like URL-based health checks, which should be enabled in the future.